Getting people across your company to share content is a critical part of a successful employee advocacy program.

 11. Lead by Example

 Finally, take the lead.
-You’re the social media expert in the company, so everyone could look to you for examples of how to share content and drive engagement.
+You’re the social media expert in the company, so everyone will look to you for examples of how to share content and drive engagement.
 You should be the first one to share content, like and comment on employee posts and provide moral support to everyone.